Prince-Bishopric of Utrecht: Foundation

-Prince-Bishopric of Utrecht

 Better times appeared during the reign of the Saxon emperors, who frequently summoned the Bishops of Utrecht to attend the imperial councils and diets.
 In 1024 the bishops were made Princes of the Holy Roman Empire and the new Prince-Bishopric of Utrecht was formed.
 The secular territory over which it ruled was known as Sticht Utrecht or Het Sticht (a sticht was any piece of land governed by a bishop or abbot).
 This territory was divided into the Nedersticht (Lower Sticht, roughly corresponding to the present day province of Utrecht) and Oversticht (Upper Sticht, encompassing the present-day provinces of Overijssel, Drenthe, and part of Groningen).

 In 1122, with the Concordat of Worms, the Emperor's right of investiture was annulled, and the cathedral chapter received the right to elect the bishop.
 It was, however, soon obligated to share this right with the four other collegiate chapters in the city.
 The Counts of Holland and Guelders, between whose territories the lands of the Bishops of Utrecht lay, also sought to acquire influence over the filling of the episcopal see.
 This often led to disputes and consequently the Holy See frequently interfered in the election.
 After the middle of the 14th century the popes repeatedly appointed the bishop directly without regard to the five chapters.